 No, sorry, Dad.
 I wasn’t having it.
-Call it a rebellious streak, call it being a pain in the arse, call it being 5 years old.
+Call it a rebellious streak, call it being a pain in the arse, call it being five years old.
 Whatever you call it, I wasn’t interested.

 The next option laid out to me was West Ham.
 The Boleyn Ground – at 6 miles – was marginally closer to my home than the next nearest ground, White Hart Lane (supporting Spurs was never going to happen).
 My mum’s family were claret and blue through and through, many still living in the area at the time.

 No, sorry, Mum.
 Still not having it.
 Name me some more teams Dad.
 Some big teams and what colour kit do they wear?
 Because I like red.

 Being the late 80’s, the teams of the day were very much Nottingham Forest, Manchester United, Everton and the aforementioned Arsenal and Spurs.
 They all got mentioned along with just about every other team in the First Division in the end.
 Yet, none of them appealed.
 None apart from one.
 There was this one club.
 A club that played in red.
 All red.
 No white shorts here.
 Red from head to toe.
 That was the team for me.